Professor Dr Armin Fuchs (1959-2019)

 Professor Dr. Armin Fuchs will indeed be missed, although his legacy lives on in his many publications, his research and his students.
 Our condolences and thoughts are with his family and his friends.

-To send flowers to Armin's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Armin Fuchs, please visit our floral store.